 Begun in 1987, the official Alabama Renaissance Faire has developed into a major tourist event in northwest Alabama.
-For many years it has been named one of the Top 20 Events in the Southeast by the Southeast Tourist Society in Roswell, Georgia, giving it recognition by more than 800 media outlets throughout the region.
+For many years it has been named one of the Top 20 Events in the Southeast by the Southeast Tourist Society, giving it recognition by more than 800 media outlets throughout the region.

-Held in Wilson Park (renamed Fountain-on-the Green for the two days of the Faire), this unusual event draws 30,000 – 35,000 people each year to its site in Wilson Park in downtown Florence.
+Held in Wilson Park (renamed Fountain-on-the Green for the two days of the Faire), this unusual event draws 30,000 – 35,000 people each year to its site in Wilson Park on the corner of Tuscaloosa Street and Wood Avenue in downtown Florence.
 It is always held on the fourth Saturday and Sunday in October, taking advantage of the balmy weather and the gorgeous fall foliage in the park.

-A free costume-making workshop is held on the second Saturday in October at the local Kennedy-Douglass Art Center which is conveniently located directly across the street from the Faire site.
-People of all ages are invited to bring three yards of fabric at least 54” wide, and the rest (measuring, cutting, sewing) is done by men and women connected with the Faire.
+A free costume-making workshop is held on the second Saturday in October at the local Kennedy-Douglass Art Center, which is conveniently located directly across the street from the Faire site.
+People of all ages are invited to bring three yards of 54″ wide fabric (all in one piece), and the rest (measuring, cutting, sewing) is done by men and women connected with the Faire.
 A person literally walks away with a simple costume in hand which he/she can embellish with jewelry, belts, etc. That a large percentage of people attend the Faire in costume is directly attributable to these workshops.

 Since education regarding the historical period known as the Renaissance is a primary goal of the Faire, activities are in place to encourage the involvement of students.
-Among them are an annual art contest for students in grades K-6, with the requirement that the subject matter of the entries reflect the era.
+For example, we sponsor an annual art contest for students in grades K-6, with the requirement that the subject matter of the entries reflect the era.
 There is also a yearly sonnet-writing contest for students in grades 7-12 to commemorate the fact that the Renaissance poet Petrarch originated the sonnet as an art form.
 Chess tournaments are held at all grade levels in area schools, with winners of these tournaments competing in playoffs at the Faire.

 Students and others learn about all aspects of the Renaissance – the rebirth of learning in almost every discipline, the social/cultural characteristics of the period, and the roles that the church and powerful families such as the Medicis played.